pokt-network/pocket-network-protocol/utility/README.md

 The current iteration of the specification must not necessarily:

 1. Replace the safety guarantees of Applications maintaining their own infrastructure or using light clients
-2. Enable permissionless registration of Fisherman actors on initial launch
+2. Enable permissionless registration of Watcher actors on initial launch
 3. Does not quantifiably model the underlying tokenomics of the system

 ## 3 Specification